-b.
 Pregnancy

-If you are a female Member and you are pregnant, you may continue to receive coverage for services from your disenrolled provider, through delivery and up to 6 weeks of postpartum visits immediately following childbirth.
+If you are pregnant, you may continue to receive coverage for services from your disenrolled provider.
+Coverage will be through delivery and up to 6 weeks of postpartum visits immediately following childbirth.

-c.
 Terminal Illness

-A Member with a terminal illness may continue to receive coverage for services delivered by the disenrolled provider until the Member's death.
+If you have a terminal illness, you may continue to receive coverage for services from the disenrolled provider until death.

-2. New Membership
+3. New Membership

-If you are a new Member, we will provide coverage for services delivered by a physician who is not a Plan Provider, under the terms of this Handbook and your Schedule of Benefits, for up to 30 days from your effective date of coverage if:
+If you are a new Member, we will provide coverage for services from a physician who is not a Plan Provider.
+The terms of this Handbook and your Schedule of Benefits apply.
+This will be provided for up to 30 days from your effective date of coverage if:

-- Your only coverage option is a choice of plans in which the physician is not a participating provider, and - The physician is providing you with an ongoing course of treatment or is your PCP.
+- Your only coverage option is a choice of plans in which the physician is not a participating provider, - The physician is providing you with an ongoing course of treatment or is your PCP.

-With respect to a Member in her second or third trimester of pregnancy, this provision shall apply to services rendered through the first postpartum visit.
-With respect to a Member with a Terminal Illness, this provision shall apply to services rendered until death.
+For a Member in her second or third trimester of pregnancy, this provision shall apply to services rendered through the first postpartum visit.
+For a Member with a Terminal Illness, this provision shall apply to services rendered until death.

-3. Conditions for Coverage of Services by a Disenrolled or Non-Plan Provider
+4. Conditions for Coverage of Services by a Disenrolled or Non-Plan Provider

-Services received from a disenrolled or Non-Plan Provider as described in the paragraphs above, are only covered when the physician agrees to:
+Services received from a disenrolled or Non-Plan Provider as described above, are only covered when the physician agrees to:

-- Accept reimbursement from us at the rates applicable prior to notice of disenrollment as payment in full and not to impose Member Cost Sharing with respect to the Member in an amount that would exceed the Member Cost Sharing that could have been imposed if the provider had not been disenrolled; - Adhere to the quality assurance standards of the Plan and to provide us with necessary medical information related to the care provided; and - Adhere to our policies and procedures, including procedures regarding Referrals, obtaining Prior Approval and providing Covered Benefits - 8 | BENEFIT HANDBOOK pursuant to a treatment plan, if any, approved by us.
+- accept reimbursement from us at the rates applicable prior to notice of disenrollment as payment in full. - not to impose Member Cost Sharing in an amount that would exceed the amount that could have been imposed if the he/she had not been disenrolled. - adhere to the quality assurance standards of the - provide us with necessary medical information related to the care provided. - adhere to our policies and procedures, including Referrals, obtaining Prior Approval and providing Covered Benefits pursuant to a treatment plan, if any, approved by us.